PaulBerra/Cellular_Automata_BareMetal/README.md

 A bare-metal kernel implementing a realistic evolutionary cellular automaton with advanced biological mechanisms including predation, epidemics, environmental cycles, and adaptive mutations.

+## Disclaimer

+I haven't found any optmal parameters for the simulation yet, it's mostly a big playground with a rather advanced realism.

 ##  Quick Start

 ### Compilation